01 Feb Binding Financial Agreements: Are They Worth The Paper They’re Written On?

 A BFA sets how, in the event of the breakdown of the relationship, all or any of the property or financial resources of either or both of the parties to the relationship is to be divided.

 Indeed, a BFA can deal with all financial and property issues between the parties, including extinguishing claims for spousal maintenance.

-While it may be possible for you to reach agreement in writing with your future or former partner regarding financial issues, such an agreement is not legally binding unless both of you receive legal advice and have your lawyer certify the agreement.
+While it may be possible for you to reach an agreement in writing with your future or former partner regarding financial issues, such an agreement is not legally binding unless both of you receive legal advice and have your family lawyer Adelaide certify the agreement.

 The facts of Thorne v Kennedy

 Mr Kennedy and Ms Thorne (both pseudonyms) met online in 2006.
 Ms Thorne, an Eastern European woman then aged 36, was living overseas.
 She had no significant assets.

 Mr Kennedy, then aged 67, a divorcee with three adult children, was a Greek property developer living on the Gold Coast with assets worth over $18 million.

 Shortly after they met online, Mr Kennedy told Ms Thorne that: “You have to sign paper.
 My money is for my children.”

 Seven months after they met, Ms Thorne moved to Australia to live with Mr Kennedy the intention of getting married.

 About 11 days before their wedding, Mr Kennedy told Ms Thorne they were going to see solicitors about signing an agreement.
 He told her that if she did not sign it then the wedding would not go ahead.
 An independent solicitor advised Ms Thorne that the agreement was drawn solely to protect Mr Kennedy’s interests and that she should not sign it, saying that it was the worst agreement that he had ever seen!
 But she relied on Mr Kennedy for everything and believed that she had no choice but to sign the agreement.